chauser/SerialToKbd/README.md

 # SerialToKbd

-SerialToKbd is a simple helper program that allows MagTek USB check/credit card readers 22523003 and 22533007 to be used with software that doesn't specifically support check readers.
+SerialToKbd is a simple helper program that allows MagTek USB check/credit card readers 22533003 and 22533007 to be used with software that doesn't specifically support check readers.
 It is intended as a replacement for the MicrSend program that MagTek used to provide but which no longer works with recent versions of Windows.

 You do NOT need this program if:
-* Your app supports the check reader directly (for example PowerChurch running locally)
+* Your app supports the check reader directly (for example PowerChurch versions 10, 11, and 11.5 running locally)
-* You have a USB MiniMicr that does keyboard emulation (part number 22523009 and similar)
+* You have a USB MiniMicr that does keyboard emulation (part number 22523009 or 22523012 and similar)
-* You have a keyboard "wedge" MiniMicr that plugs into the PS/2 keyboard port of your computer
+* You have a keyboard "wedge" MiniMicr (22520001) that plugs into the PS/2 keyboard port of your computer

-This program MAY help if you have non-keyboard-emulation USB MiniMicr or a MiniMicr that plugs into the serial port on your computer AND your app doesn't support the MiniMicr directly (for example PowerChurch online) (tested with 22533007 readers).
+This program MAY help if you have non-keyboard-emulation USB MiniMicr or a MiniMicr that plugs into the serial port on your computer AND your app doesn't support the MiniMicr directly (for example PowerChurch Online and PowerChurch versions 8.5 and 9 running locally) (tested with 22533003 and 22533007 readers and PowerChurch Online).

 Before using SerialToKbd you should install the MagTek drivers for your device.